-Blue from American Express currently offers two applications: extra security when shopping online using a PC smart card reader and online wallet, and a ticketing application that verifies a Cardmember's ticket order.
-Blue uses a multiple application operating system and American Express plans to add other applications to the card's smart chip.
+Blue from American Express currently offers two applications: extra security when shopping online using a PC smart card reader and an online wallet, and a ticketing application that verifies a Cardmember's ticket order.
+Blue uses a multiple application operating system, and American Express plans to add other applications to the card's smart chip.

 Added value with multiple applications

-A key component to Visa's multi-application offering is the flexible Open Platform technology.
-In addition to providing added application security through the use of 'firewalls' on the chip, the Open Platform allows for downloading new applications to the chip, without having to reissue the card.
+A key component of Visa's multi-application offering is the flexible Open Platform technology.
+In addition to providing added application security through the use of 'firewalls' on the chip, the Open Platform allows for downloading new applications to the chip without having to reissue the card.

-Florida State University where 40,000 smart cards were deployed, which featured students' personal identification, dormitory security, banking, and a wide range of stored value functions for the purpose of food, payphone, photocopying, transportation and vending services.
+Florida State University where 40,000 smart cards were deployed, which featured students' identification, dormitory security, banking, and a wide range of stored value functions for food, payphone, photocopying, transportation and vending services.

 What is the cost of an average smart card?

-Trying to respond to this question is like asking the cost of a car without defining whether it is a used VW or a new Rolls Royce.
+Trying to respond to this question is like asking the cost of a car without defining whether it is a Volkswagen or a new Rolls Royce.